ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ```
 Using polymorphic variant, the type-checker generates a unique type for all the pipe.
 The constraints coming from calling `init` are merged into a single type.

-## When to Use Polymorphic Variant

-TODO: rewrite this, move it somewhere else

-The YAGNI (You Aren't Gonna Need It) principle can be applied to polymorphic variants.
-Unless the code is arguably improved by having several pattern matching over different types sharing the same tag, polymorphic variants are probably not needed.

 ## Drawbacks

 ### Hard to Read Type Expressions